Disclaimer: I do not own Harry Potter or any of it's ideas, themes, characters, books, movies, images, etc.

 "Excuse me?
 I asked you politely to get off me."

-"Oh please." she raised a finger, and squeaked in surprise as he wrapped his finger around her wrist.
+"But you had to make a jab, so it isn't polite is it?" she raised a finger, and gaped in surprise as he wrapped his finger around her wrist.

-"Insulting people in the dark isn't polite!" she retorted.
+"Insulting people in the dark isn't polite!" she retorted, ignoring the fact that he was right.

 "Fine.
 Lumos."
-He muttered, and Hermione had to blink to get rid of the white spots in front of her eyes due to the sudden light.
+He muttered, and Hermione had to blink to get rid of the white spots in front of her eyes due to the sudden light from above.
 He looked at her, narrowing his eyes.

 "Granger, I know that being caught out fantasising about your enemy can be embarrassing, but please refrain from lecturing me.
-You're acting rather like Daphne or Pansy on a very bad day."
-He ground out.
+You're being worse than Pansy or Daphne on one of their bad days."
+He sighed.
 She glared at him.

 "As if I am anything like those two!"
 Hermione spat.
 Draco raised an eyebrow as he looked at her.

-"I'm not vapid, I don't care about learning hair charms, and I'd rather not be anywhere near you, especially naked."
+"I'm not vapid, I don't care about learning hair charms, and I'd rather not be anywhere near you."

 "Well, is that so?" he said with a chuckle.